jon1enforce/python_access_control/README.md

 setup.py is just a testcase, and must be substitute!
 # something stupid:
 https://www.youtube.com/watch?v=UNRnSaXajC4
-# framework description: REVERSE on SETUP.PY, and SET
+# framework description: REVERSE on SETUP.PY, and SET RULES
 FIRST install an app -- with reverse.sh (reverse.py), and set the access allowed on all dependencies ..listed at setup.py.
 All others are DENIED! -- or only read, not write!
-# framework description: TRACE and SET
+# framework description: TRACE and SET RULES
 SECOND just trace and set access rules.. with root.py (overhead code must be expanded)
 # universal access control approach is not always suitable..
 A suitable access control needs adjustments to software...
 But iam searching for such an example;